Cholmes24/JID-0338/README.md

     * Open a command prompt and use the command `pip install flask`

-  * Mobile Application (via Expo Go)
+  * Mobile Application (via Expo Go):

     * Download either Expo Go from the Apple App Store or Expo from the Google Play Store.

     * Navigate to the JID-0338 GitHub repository and select the React Front End folder by clicking on this link https://github.com/Cholmes24/JID-0338/tree/master/React%20Front%20End.
-Download this folder.
+Download this folder.<br/><br/>

 ### BUILD INSTRUCTIONS